Doing Business in Bolivia

 Religion in Bolivia: Christianity (9.5 million).
 Catholicism (7 million) and Protestants.

-Bolivia belongs to the Latin American Economic Area of the Western Christian Civilization.
+Bolivia belongs to the Latin American Economic Area of the Western Christian Civilisation.

 - According to the Central Bank of Bolivia's, the balance of payments showed a surplus of 325 million dollars.